Updates

 East Surrey Morris Men

-In 1926 East-Surrey Morris Men, started 7 miles south-east of Kingston in Sutton, and in the same year Greensleeves Morris Men started 4 miles east of Kingston in Wimbledon.
-Read the story of how East Surrey started here.
+In 1926 East Surrey Morris Men, started 7 miles south-east of Kingston in Sutton, and in the same year Greensleeves Morris Men was founded in Camden Town.
+Read the story of how East Surrey started [website].

 More significantly to Morris in Kingston is The Curfew Morris that was based 10 miles west of Kingston in Chertsey (named after Chertsey's Curfew Bell).
-It isn't clear when the side was founded but they were sufficiently competent to dance into the Morris Ring in September 1938.
+It isn't clear when the side was founded but they were sufficiently competent to dance into the Morris Ring at their 14th meeting in Stow-on the-Wold 17th September 1938.
 It is likely that The Curfew Morris danced in Kingston though there is no evidence of where they performed.
 There is no information about The Curfew Morris after September 1938 except that Thames Valley Morris Men (TVMM) note that "Curfew Morris last danced in the 1930s."

 Many sides suspended their activities at the end of the 1930s due to the Second World War and were then unable to restart once the war was over.
-The log book of Greensleeves has this towards the end of 1940:
+East Surrey re-started in 1948 and the log book of Greensleeves has this towards the end of 1940:

 "Forced to abandon meetings owing to enemy action etc."

-Greensleeves did continue though it was six years before they met as a side again, read their side's history here.
+Greensleeves did continue though it was six years before they met as a side again, read their side's history [website].

 Thames Valley Morris Men

-In 1952 four ex-Curfew formed the core of a new Morris side 5 miles south of Kingston in Claygate, The Thames Valley Morris Men, who provide the next evidence of Morris in Kingston.
+In 1952 four ex-Curfew formed the core of a new Morris side 5 miles south of Kingston in Claygate, The Mid-Surrey Men's Morris.
+They were led by Christopher Penton, who learnt his morris with St Alban's Morris Men, a side started and taught by Kenworthy Schofield, who in his turn had been taught by Cecil Sharp.
+A year latter they adopted the name Thames Valley Morris Men, who provide the next evidence of Morris in Kingston.
 Their log book entry under 1953 is written as follows:

 "On Whit Monday 25th May at Tiffins School, Kingston, on a sweltering hot afternoon we performed the Morris."

-The log book of the first 25 years of TVMM with more details about their orgins is here.
+For more information there is the 1957 Ring Meeting's hand-out, and the Morris Ring's report of the Kingston Ring Meeting.
+The log book of the first 25 years of TVMM with more details about their origins is [website], and a brief summary of their Kingston appearances is here.

 [1] Original manuscript of the Churchwardens' Accounts for Kingston Parish Church, held by Kingston Local History Room and Archives that covers the latter part of the reign of King Henry VII and the greater part of the reign of King Henry VIII, up to the Reformation and the Dissolution of the Monasteries when the Accounts cease.
 We would also like to acknowledge the help obtained from transcripts of the original manuscripts that were typed out in May 1931 by Miss D.L.
 Powell who was a local archivist and historian.